Breakthrough Shrines Workshop – My 2005 Notes

 I found him in a Dover book, and added color in PhotoShop (Image-> Adjust-> Saturation).

-Then, I printed him on some iron-on tee shirt transfer paper that works in inkjet printers.
+Then, I printed him on iron-on tee shirt transfer paper that worked with inkjet printers.
+(This was back in 2009.)

 I repeated the design several times on the paper, and then ironed the raven onto plain muslin, which I later cut to size.
 The edges were treated with Fray Check, a Dritz sewing product that prevents unravelling.